The Benefits and Drawbacks of Cloud Resiliency

 So, from this perspective, everything is great in the world of the cloud, right?
 Not necessarily.
 Every situation which is convenient requires us to think about the risks.
 You will have noticed that a simple username and password are used to access the information.
 In cases where the data is highly confidential, other additional methods of access, known as “multi-factors”, can help to ensure that only you can access both your username and password, but with a hardware ID – a device – such as a mobile phone, a USB key or something else.
 You connect this device to your access terminal (for example, your computer) as if it were a second complementary key.
 Furthermore, you can also define the place from where you can access the data.
 Basically, you can choose the system.

-However, there are limits to this practice if all the criteria for good resilience are not guaranteed.
-In order to ensure terminal resilience, it is also necessary that the data, which a device is using, has been saved in the best possible way.
+There are some limits to this practice that are good to be aware of to ensure terminal resilience.
+It is necessary that the data, which a device is using, has been saved in the best possible way.
 If you delete all the data on the cloud from a device, whether it is a result of improper handling or a malicious act, the infrastructure can only rebuild the data if one or several backups were made at the right time.
 When choosing a SaaS service, this backup needs to be guaranteed if you are not the one who is creating it.